JackHall-IT/osticket-prereqs/README.md

 <p>

 13.)
-We'll now want to install osTicket v1.15.8, download osTicket from the installation files folder, extract and copy the "upload' folder to C:\inetpub\wwwroot then from within this folder rename "upload" into "osTicket" and have it spelled that exact way.
+We'll now want to install osTicket v1.15.8, extract osTicket and copy the "upload' folder to C:\inetpub\wwwroot then from within this folder rename "upload" into "osTicket" and have it spelled that exact way.
-  - Then we'll reload IIS again.
+  - Then we'll restart IIS again.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>